I enjoy writing about topics of personal interest including woodworking, fishing and gardening.

-Using tongs, add the live crabs to the pot, one at a time.
+- Using tongs, add the live crabs to the pot, one at a time.
 Push the crab down into the water before adding the next crab.
 Continue adding crabs to the boil, making sure that each crab is fully submerged in the seasoned water.

-- Remove the crabs from stock pot with the tongs or by lifting out the steamer basket, and allow the crabs to cool completely before eating, or use the meat for other crab dishes such as my Mother's crab cake recipe!
+- Remove the crabs from stock pot with the tongs or by lifting out the steamer basket, and allow the crabs to cool completely before eating, or use the meat for other crab dishes such as my mother's crab cake recipe!

 Steaming blue claw crabs lets the sweet taste of the meat shine through.
 Similar to boiling, steaming crabs requires a large covered pot but only uses a few cups of salted water.

 Elevate the crabs above the briny boil on a steamer basket, and steam in the covered pot for about 20 minutes or until the shells turn red.

-Mom's Crab Cake Recipe
+Mom's Special Blue Crab Cakes Recipe

 When the bowl was piled high with fresh crab meat, the ultimate reward was a batch of her famous crab cakes—well, they were famous in our house.
 I hope you enjoy her recipe as much as we do.